ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

   - Patient (No. of Patients)
   - % of Total (% No. of Patients)

-A **bar chart** was added below the matrix to visualize No. of Patients by Admission Status:
+A **bar chart** was added after the matrix to visualize No. of Patients by Admission Status:
 - **X-Axis:** No. of Patients
 - **Y-Axis:** Admission Status

+### 🔶 Key Findings

+The ER recorded almost an equal split between admitted and non-admitted patients:

+- **Admitted:** 4,612 patients
+- **Not Admitted:** 4,604 patients

+Approximately **50% of ER patients were admitted**, while the remaining patients were treated and released.

+This near-even distribution highlights the importance of maintaining sufficient capacity for both emergency treatment and inpatient admissions.

 ---